H3IMD3LL-Labs-Inc/VES/README.md

     }

 3. **ChromaDB Service**
+    - Acts as the Vector database where log vector embeddings are indexed and stored.
+    - Runs as a StatefulSet in Kubernetes, providing persistent storage.
     - Stores vector embeddings of logs.
-    - Runs as a StatefulSet in Kubernetes.

 4. **Search API Service**
-    - Accepts queries (log text, stack traces).
-    - Converts to embedding.
-    - Queries ChromaDB for top-K similar logs.
+    - Simple API endpoint(s) to; accept query log text, convert to embedding, query ChromaDB(through chromadb service), etc.
+    - Results include:
+        - Raw log text.
+        - Service, timestamp, severity.
-    - Returns logs + metadata + optional link back to ELK/Loki UI.
+        - (if Loki/ELK present): link back to Grafana/Kibana with log context.

 5. **(Optional) Web UI**
-    - React dashboard for semantic search.
+    - Minimalistic React app UI where Engineers can:
-    - Paste logs -> see similar results instantly.
+        - Paste logs or stack traces.
+        - View "similar logs" instantly.
+        - Click a result to jump into Loki/Grafana/Kibana/etc (if integrated).

+---

+## Project Modes

+1. **Bootstrapped**: Assumes a user/team has Loki/ELK already setup and in use.
+Please read our instructions for tapping into your logs(Coming Soon).

+2. **Automated**: Assumes user/team does not have Loki/ELK set up, includes an already provisioned Promtail(or whatever you'd want to use) DaemonSet YAML -> Logs -> Embedding Service -> ChromaDB.

 ---